timvisee/ffsend/README.md

 This is usually enabled by default.
 To verify support is available with an existing installation, make sure the feature is listed when invoking `ffsend debug`.

+Note that the `snap` package does currently not support this due to how this package format works.

 ## Security
 In short; the `ffsend` tool and the [Send][send] service can be considered